grffio/openvpn-dockerfile/README.md

              grffio/openvpn
 ```
 - Supported Environment variables:
-  - `OVPN_PROTO` - Protocol to use when connecting with the remote, and may be "tcp" or "udp" (default: tcp)
+  - `OVPN_PROTO` - Protocol to use when connecting with the remote, tcp or udp (default: tcp)
-  - `OVPN_NETWORK` - The network that will be used the the VPN, subnet 255.255.255.0 (default: 10.36.54.0)
+  - `OVPN_NETWORK` - The network that will be used the VPN, subnet 255.255.255.0 (default: 10.36.54.0)
   - `OVPN_MAXCL` - Limit the number of concurrent clients (default: 2)
   - `OVPN_SERVERCN` - The CN that will be used to generate the certificate (default: example.com)
   - `OVPN_DEBUG` - The verbosity "9" of OpenVPN's logs (default: false)